Skip to content

 Note: We recommend creating a Blueprint and your Sensors first, so that when you map the data source labels at the end of this guide, you have sensors to connect to.

-1. Configure the YDOC portal to push via FTP
+1. Configure the YDOC device to push via FTP

 2. Add a data connection